engailtonoliveira/feedback/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://doge.mit-license.org)

-php plugin responsible for receiving feedback on anything
+This is a php feedback plugin.
+You can add this plugin to your php project and manage feedback from your end customers.

 ## Getting Started